The Initial Fear

 If you’ve ever avoided having a conversation about a difficult subject, whether that’s in your personal life or at work, then you already know how hurtful it can be.
 Not just for your personal and professional relationships, but also your character.

 It’s natural to want to avoid conflict or discord, but they’re an essential part of life, and it’s something we need to become more comfortable with.
 Learning to reframe your thinking about difficult conversations is key if you want to learn how to talk about difficult things, but that matters.

-Being able to talk about drugs, immigration, the LGBTQ+ community, feminism, abortion, etc., is necessary.
+Being able to talk about drugs, immigration, the LGBTQ+ community, feminism, abortion, racism, etc., is necessary.
 Not only because it is important to speak your mind and adhere to causes you truly care about, but also because it truly makes a difference.
 Having a ten-minute difficult conversation and not avoiding a scary subject ensures you stop being a victim of the situation and people in your life.
 Avoiding hard conversations leads us to swallow our feelings, which is unhealthy.
 Resentments we fail to address turn into blame or anger, or they manifest in different ways, like a stress-related illness.

 Steps to a Successful Outcome